 Until this ruling is overturned, motorists can and will be stopped at random during the height of the summer driving season.
 As a result, public officials will claim another season of success based on DUI arrests without considering the implications of sacrificing constitutional protection for a dubious sense of safety.

 The skilled Maryland drunk driving defense lawyers at Alpert Schreyer have decades of experience defending clients charged with DUI, including clients ensnared by DUI roadblocks.
 They understand the limitations and weaknesses of many DUI cases and use their advanced knowledge of DUI law and extensive experience to launch an aggressive defense on behalf of their clients.
-For a free consultation call 866-444-6363 today.
+For a free case evaluation call 866-444-6363 today.